 eHLbc depends on the participation of member institutions in the governance of the consortium and in establishing strategic directions and priorities.

-- All full members participate directly on the Steering Committee and have the final vote of approval for major financial decisions;
+- All full members participate directly in the All Member Group and have the final vote of approval for major financial decisions;

 - All members provide input and consortial direction during the Strategic Planning processes;